compcareFacebook

 • Marriage Certificate or an affidavit confirming your relationship, copy of the dependant’s Identity Document and Membership Certificate of previous medical scheme(s).

-• Child dependants (a member’s biological children, stepchildren or legally adopted children) under the age of 21, but not older than 27.
+• Child dependants (a member’s biological children, stepchildren or legally adopted children) under the age of 21.
 Copies of the following documents to be submitted with the application form:

 • Biological child – birth certificate and an affidavit if the child’s surname is different from the principal member;